-Housecall Pro vs Jobber (2026): An Honest, Hands-On Comparison
+Housecall Pro vs Jobber (2026): An Honest Comparison

-Let’s cut to it.
-If you’re choosing between Housecall Pro and Jobber, the biggest practical difference is where each puts its muscle: Jobber wins on quoting and entry price; Housecall Pro wins on marketing, reviews, and financing.
-Both now show their prices publicly — Jobber from $29/mo and Housecall Pro from $59/mo (billed annually) — so this comes down to fit, not mystery.
+Housecall Pro and Jobber do the same core job: schedule the work, invoice it, take the card.
+The difference is where each one puts its muscle.
+Jobber wins on quoting and entry price; Housecall Pro wins on marketing and reviews.
+Financing isn’t the tiebreaker most comparisons claim, because both run it through the same lender.
+And both show their prices publicly now, Jobber from $29/mo and Housecall Pro from $59/mo (billed annually), so this comes down to fit, not mystery.

 We went through both platforms’ current pricing, features, and real user ratings so you don’t have to sit through five sales demos.
-Here’s the straight version — none of that “they’re both great, good luck out there” nonsense.
+There’s a real answer at the bottom, not “they’re both great, good luck out there.”

-Go with Jobber if you quote a lot of work and want the lower entry price — it's the right call for most growing service businesses.
-Pick Housecall Pro if marketing, reviews, and customer financing are what move the needle for you.
+Go with Jobber if you quote a lot of work and want the lower entry price.
+It's the right call for most growing service businesses.
+Pick Housecall Pro if marketing and review generation are what move the needle for you.

-Both are genuinely good.
-You’re not going to ruin your business with either one.
-But “good for most people” and “good for you” aren’t the same thing, so let’s get specific.
+Both are genuinely good, and you’re not going to ruin your business with either one.
+But “good for most people” and “good for you” aren’t the same thing.

 The 30-second version